-Section 35 of the Pensions Act 1995 ("the Act") requires the Trustees to prepare a statement of the principles governing investment decisions for the purposes of the Scheme.
+The Trustees of the Trent Buses Pension Scheme ("the Scheme") are required by Section 35 of the Pensions Act 1995 ("the Act") to create a statement outlining their principles for investment decisions ("the Statement").
 This document fulfils that requirement.

-In preparing this statement, and to comply with Section 36 of the Act, the Trustees have obtained advice from Hughes Price Walker.
+In preparing the Statement, the Trustees have obtained advice from their appointed investment consultants whom we believe to be suitably qualified and experienced to provide such advice.
 The Trustees will obtain such advice, as they consider appropriate and necessary, whenever they intend to review or revise the Statement.

-In preparing this statement, the Trustees have consulted the principal employer of the scheme, Trent Motor Traction Company Limited ("the Employer") and will do so whenever the Trustees intend to revise the Statement.
-Responsibility for maintaining the Statement and deciding investment policy rests solely with the Trustees.
+In preparing the Statement, the Trustees have consulted the principal employer of the scheme, Trent Motor Traction Company Limited ("the Employer"), and will do so whenever the Trustees intend to revise the Statement.
+Responsibility for maintaining the Statement and making investment decisions lies with the Trustees.